Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: Introduction

-In a similar manner, we have shown recently---and demonstrated experimentally using the QD biexciton-exciton cascade---how on-demand frequency-tunable single photons can be generated from such a ladder system with high (but reduced) efficiency, indistinguishability, and purity, by instead using a single pulse excitation under the presence of a cw laser {\it dressing} the exciton-biexciton transition~\cite{Dusanowski2022Jan}.
+In a similar manner, we have shown recently---and demonstrated experimentally using the QD biexciton-exciton cascade---how on-demand frequency-tunable single photons can be generated from such a ladder system with high efficiency, indistinguishability, and purity, by instead using a single pulse excitation under the presence of a cw laser {\it dressing} the exciton-biexciton transition~\cite{Dusanowski2022May}.
 Depending on whether the cw laser is resonant or detuned, this SPS then operates using either the Autler-Townes (AT) effect or ac Stark shift, respectively.
 Such an approach allows for the potential of all-optical frequency modulation of the emitter resonance~\cite{Lukin2020}, which has applications including creating high-dimensional entangled quantum states~\cite{Kues2017,Lukens2017}, and topological states~\cite{Silveri2017}.
 This optical frequency tuning may potentially also improve the performance of entangled photon pair sources in QDs~\cite{Schimpf2021Mar, Liu2019Jun, Olbrich2017Sep, Huber2014Nov, Zeuner2021Jul}, where the small fine structure splitting of polarized excitons can degrade entanglement fidelity.

 While the possibilities of frequency-tuning a SPS at the level of the coherent optical system dynamics are interesting, single photon emitters for practical quantum information technology applications have very stringent requirements on efficiency, single-photon indistinguishability, and purity.
-It is thus an important question from a theoretical perspective what role that the cw dressing laser plays in these SPS figures-of-merit, and how the source can be designed to minimize these effects.
+It is thus an important question from a theoretical perspective what role the cw dressing laser plays in these SPS figures of merit, and how the source can be designed to minimize these effects.
+The analysis required to answer such a question would supplement and extend previous theoretical work that has helped elucidate the limits of SPS figures of merit in undressed systems, including the role of the pulse, cavity, and electron-phonon scattering~\cite{Gustin2018,Gustin2019, ilessmith17,somaschi16, Hanschke2018,tomm21,cosacchi19}.